lusamek/OpenCalphad/README.md

 This project is downloaded on the host machine or Unix/Linux/Mac.
 The ZIP file needs to be decompressed.
 It requires the FLTK library and C++ compiler (e.g. CLANG or GCC).
-In order to create the executable, the compilation is possible with ` make all`. <br/>
+In order to create the executables, the compilation is possible with ` make all`. <br/>
 The installation is possible with ` make install `.
 This will install the
 files into the directory /usr/local/bin/.